Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

         optimizer.zero_grad()

 Both the model's `.forward()` and the `fabric.backward()` call need to run under this context as shown in the example above.
 For single-device strategies, it is a no-op.
-There are strategies that don't support this:
+Some strategies don't support this:

 - deepspeed
 - dp